A survey of Monte Carlo methods for noisy and costly densities with application to reinforcement learning and ABC

+It is important to remark that, in a non-parametric construction as $J$ increases, the computational cost of evaluating $\widehat{p}(\vtheta)$ grows as well. {\rem Evaluating $\widehat{p}(\vtheta)$ in any $\vtheta$ should be cheaper or equal-costly than obtaining new realization $\widetilde{p}_M( \vtheta)$.
+In the case of ``equal-cost'' the benefit of using $\widehat{p}(\vtheta)$ is only in the reduction of randomness/variance. } }

+{ {\bf Other approximations.} Although our focus is on nonparametric surrogates, other possibilities exist for approximating the evaluation of $p(\vtheta)$.
+For instance, one can build a local or global Gaussian approximation to $p(\vtheta)$ via Laplace approximation, expectation-propagation or variational inference \cite{bishop,gomez2018markov}. { However, in this case, we $\widehat{p}(\vtheta)$ generally {\it does not} converge to $m(\vtheta)$ as $J\rightarrow \infty$, but the the computational cost of evaluating $\widehat{p}(\vtheta)$ remains invariant.} In specific applications, domain-specific approximations have been designed \cite{christen2005markov,golightly2015delayed,lowe2023accelerating}.
+More generally, in the MCMC context, approximations of the whole acceptance ratio can be built and used instead of the true one \cite{alquier2016noisy}. }

-Clearly, the selection of the design nodes $\{\vtheta_i, \widetilde{m}(\vtheta_i)\}_{i=1}^J$ is a very important point.
-In the Monte Carlo literature, strategies for obtaining the set of design nodes are, for instance, running a pilot MCMC run \cite{drovandi2018accelerating}, applying Bayesian experimental design algorithms \cite{jarvenpaa2021parallel,Daniel2020}, space-filling heuristics \cite{conrad2016accelerating,llorente2020adaptive}, or optimization \cite{bliznyuk2008bayesian}.
-In iterative refinement, the path of the chain can also be used to update the surrogate, either \textit{directly} by including some of the states of the chain \cite{ying2020moving}, or \textit{indirectly} by guiding the search of design points with other techniques \cite{conrad2016accelerating}.
+{{\bf Selection of the nodes.}} Clearly, the selection of the design nodes $\{\vtheta_i, \widetilde{p}_M( \vtheta_i)\}_{i=1}^J$ is a very important point.
+Several strategies have been proposed for obtaining the set of design nodes are, for instance, running a pilot MCMC run \cite{drovandi2018accelerating}, applying Bayesian experimental design algorithms \cite{jarvenpaa2021parallel,svendsen2020active}, space-filling heuristics \cite{conrad2016accelerating,llorente2020adaptive}, or optimization \cite{bliznyuk2008bayesian,pronzato2012design}. { The concept of an acquisition function is often employed \cite{llorente2021deep,llorente2020adaptive,svendsen2020active} (see for instance App. \ref{EmuLogLikeSect}).
+As we will see below,} in the iterative refinement schemes, the path of the chain can also be used to update the surrogate, either \textit{directly} by including some of the states of the chain \cite{ying2020moving}, or \textit{indirectly} by guiding the search of design points with other techniques \cite{conrad2016accelerating}.